-- (i) Collection of scientific information from each bottom fishing vessel operating in the western part of the Convention Area. - (a) Catch and effort data - (b) Related information such as time, location, depth, temperature, etc. - (ii) As appropriate, the collection of information from research vessels operating in the western part of the Convention Area. - (a) Physical, chemical, biological, oceanographic, meteorological, etc. - (b) Ecosystem surveys. - (c) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV).
+- (i) Members shall ensure each bottom fishing vessel operating in the western part of the Convention Area collects the following scientific information.
+Members shall provide the scientific information to the Secretariat. - (a) Catch and effort data - (b) Related information such as time, location, depth, temperature, etc.

-(iii) Collection of observer data
+- (ii) As appropriate, Members should encourage the collection of information from research vessels operating in the western part of the Convention Area and provide updates to the Commission to the extent possible. - (a) Physical, chemical, biological, oceanographic, meteorological, etc. - (b) Ecosystem surveys. - (c) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV). - (iii) Collection of observer data